 - 1. Statistical Methods-S.P.Gupta. - 2.
 Fundamental of mathematical statistics by v k kapoor and guptasc - 3.
 Statistics (phi) by freud - 4.
 Progability statistics and random process by r veerarajan (tmh) - 5.
-Introduction to probability & statistics by i.s.
+Introduction to probability & statistics by j.s.
 Milton & jcarnold (tmh) - 6.
-Miller &ferunds probability & statistics froenginner by johnson (pearson) - 7.
-Probability & statistics fro engineers &statisticsts by walpose (pearson)
+Miller & ferunds probability & statistics froenginner by johnson (pearson) - 7.
+Probability & statistics fro engineers & statisticsts by walpose (pearson)

-MCA116 C and I Data Structures Lab WORK LOAD: 4 PPW Credits : 2 EXTERNAL MARKS: 50
+MCA116 C and I WORK LOAD: 4 PPW Credits : 2 EXTERNAL MARKS: 50 D

 - 1. Write a c-program to find the Reverse of a given number. - 2.
-Write a C program to find the sum of individual digits of a positive integer. - 3.
+Write a C program to find the sum of individual digits of a positiveinteger. - 3.
 Write a C-program to find the Fibonacci Series. - 4.
 Write a C program to generate all the prime numbers between 1 and n, where n is a value supplied by theuser. - 5.
 Write a C program to find the roots of a quadratic equation. - 6.
 Write a C program to find the factorial of a giveninteger. - 7.
 Write a C program to find the GCD (greatest common divisor) of two givenintegers. - 8.
 WriteaCprogramwhichtakestwointegeroperandsandoneoperatorfromtheuser, performs the operation and then prints the result.
-(Consider the operators +,-,, /, % and use Switch Statement) - 9.
-Write a C program to find both the largest and smallest number in a list ofintegers. - 10.
-Write a C program that uses functions to perform thefollowing: - i) Addition of TwoMatrices - ii) Multiplication of TwoMatrices - 11.
-Write a C program that uses functions to perform the following operations: - i) To insert a sub-string in to a given main string from a given position. - ii) To delete n Characters from a given position in a givenstring. - 12.
+(Consider the operators +,-,\, /, % and use Switch Statement) - 9.
+Write a C program to find both the largest and smallest number in a list of integers. - 10.
+Write a C program that uses functions to perform thefollowing: - Addition of TwoMatrices i) - ii) Multiplication of TwoMatrices - 11.
+Write a C program that uses functions to perform the following operations: - To insert a sub-string in to a given main string from a givenposition. i) ii) - To delete n Characters from a given position in a givenstring. - 12.
 Write a C program to determine if the given string is a palindrome ornot - 13.
 Write a C program to count the lines, words and characters in a giventext. - 14.
 Write a C program to generate Pascal'striangle. - 15.
-Write a C program that uses functions to perform the following operations:
+Write a C program that uses functions to perform the following operations: - Reading a complexnumber i) - ii) Writing a complexnumber - Addition of two complexnumbers iii) - 16.
+Write a C program which copies one file toanother. - 17. i) Write a C program to display the contents of afile.